giacomoorsini/Building_a_profile-HMM_for_Kunitz_domain/README.md

 - `head -n [x]`: display the first x lines of the input file.
 - `tail -n +[x]`: display the lines starting from line x of the input file, till the end.

 &emsp;<u>Note</u>: to know the `final_pos`, you'll have to look at the file manually.
-To do that, I suggest to use the vi text editor, as it shows the number of the row you are in.
+To do that, I suggest using the vi text editor, as it shows the number of the row you are in.

-Now that the hits are refined, generate a file for each two sub-validating set () that will be used later for the evaluation of the performance, in the format `UniProtID E-value class`, where `E-value` is the E-value for the highest scoring hit (domain) and the `class` is the actual ("real") annotation, obtained from UniProt: 1 for proteins that contain a Kunitz domain and 0 for proteins that don't contain a Kunitz domain.
+Now that the hits are refined, generate a file for each two sub-validating set () that will be used later for the evaluation of the performance in the format `UniProtID E-value class`, where `E-value` is the E-value for the highest scoring hit (domain) and the `class` is the actual ("real") annotation, obtained from UniProt: 1 for proteins that contain a Kunitz domain and 0 for proteins that don't contain a Kunitz domain.

 ```
 awk '{split($9,i,"|"); print i[2],$4}' val_set.out |grep -f pos_set.idlist |awk '{print $1, $2, 1}' >test_set.classp